Tips For New Photographers + Things Clients Should Know!

 1. Have insurance and a business license.
 If you don't have either of these things and you're operating as a business, are you really operating as a business?

-2. Have a website that isn't Facebook.
+2. Have a website that isn’t Facebook.
 Unpopular opinion, I know.
 If you're running a business, there are many reasons to have a website, including professionalism, but I have a big reason to throw at you: My cousin had his Facebook page stolen from him.
 Someone has been using his page with all of his wedding pictures, other personal pictures and personal posts for YEARS now and he hasn't been able to do anything about it.
 Imagine if that happened to you, then imagine your business page being attached to your personal page.
 Now the said person would not only have control of your personal stuff, but they would also have control of your business page, including chats with your clients!
 They could even reply to said chats with your clients and pose as you!
-See also, Holly, where Have You Been? or How to Contact Me & Spam.
+I typically move any fb messages to email, which avoids all of this.

 3. Use good editing software.
 This is just my strong opinion, but use Photoshop over anything else lol.
-You can organize and cull using the Bridge plugin, you can batch edit and you can simply do WAY MORE in Photoshop than in any other editing program, including Lightroom.
-I've never really tried using Lightroom because I know that Photoshop just offers more, so I don't bother.
-Again, it's my opinion, but with Photoshop, you can edit out glasses glare, shave off a few pounds a client is asking to shave off, swap a non-smiling face for a smiling face with the right factors and so much more.
-While you should get it right in camera, I'm a Photoshop girl and editing with it has saved my photos a couple of times, I'm not going to lie.
+I'm just kidding, you can use Lightroom if you want, it just seems like an extra step before Photoshop to me.
+You can organize and cull using the Bridge plugin, you can batch edit if you want and you can simply do WAY MORE in Photoshop than in any other editing program.
+While you should get it right in camera, I'm a Photoshop/Adobe Camera RAW girl and editing with with those programs have saved just about any in-camera settings mistake I’ve made, I'm not going to lie.

-8. Don't just edit another photographer's work.
+9. Don't just edit another photographer's work.
 I tell people that I'm fluent in Photoshop lol.
-I can do things like take off a few pounds, fix hair, soften blemishes, etc. and I've been asked to do that on other photographer's images, but I WILL NOT unless I have permission from the photographer!
+I can do things like "take off a few pounds", fix hair, soften blemishes, etc. and I've been asked to do that on other photographer's images, but I WILL NOT unless I have permission from the photographer!
 Not only is it a copyright violation to do this without permission, but it's also unethical.
-My clients know I can usually do these things for them if they think they need it and I don't like sounding arrogant in the slightest, but I'm going to type this: it *could* be a reason they pick me as their photographer. ;)
+My clients know I can usually do these things for them if they think they need it and I don't like sounding arrogant in the slightest, but I'm going to type this: it *could* be a reason some of them pick me as their photographer. 😉

 Thanks for looking!!